-This Bacon Cheeseburger Pizza includes a red sauce base topped with all the classic cheeseburger fixings, a measure of crunchy bacon, and a drizzle of tangy burger sauce.
-You’ll even find a sesame seed crust because what’s a burger without the sesame bun?!
+This Bacon Cheeseburger Pizza recipe combines the best of burger night and pizza night to create a pizza that will satisfy both cravings!
+Featuring a red sauce base topped with all the classic cheeseburger fixings, a generous amount of crunchy bacon, a drizzle of tangy burger sauce, and a sesame seed crust that mimics a delicious sesame burger bun.

 For the Pizza: